-Brits and other sports bettor throughout Europe might bet on a variety of sports markets, but one person would be hard pressed to find any of them who wouldn’t be just as happy to always bet on football (soccer).
+Brits and other sports bettor throughout Europe might bet on a variety of sports markets, but one person would be hard-pressed to find any of them who wouldn’t be just as happy to always bet on football (soccer).
 It’s Europe’s single most important betting pastime, setting aside horse racing.

 If you have an interest in betting on football or would like to improve your betting performance when betting on football, the following should serve as a guide to point you in the right direction.
 As easy as it might seem to place bets, there’s a whole lot more to it if you wish to improve your chances of winning through an understanding of the process.

 Where to Bet

 Depending on where you live, you might always have the option of stopping in one of the local betting shops to place your football bets on the way home from work or play.
 You might even enjoy the opportunity to sit in the shop and watch a match or two with your buddies.
 Of course, it’s just as likely you live in an area where getting to a betting shop is not always easy or convenient.

 Becoming a Better Handicapper

-In order to become a better football bettor who is capable of winning a larger portion of their bets, there’s a couple of things you need to understand about betting on football.
-You have to avoid betting on your favorite team(s) and players or you will go broke.
+In order to become a better football bettor who is capable of winning a larger portion of your bets, there’s a couple of things you need to understand about betting on football.
+You have to avoid simply betting on your favourite team(s) and players or you will go broke if that’s your sole reason for choosing the team.
 The heart will blind the brain at every stop.
-Second, you can’t depend on the advice of the so-called experts.
-Their motivation for giving advice or selling tips is money, money and more money.
-If you pay a tipster or tout cash for their picks, they win without placing a bet and you are already in the hole.
+Secondly, remember, you can’t always depend on the advice of the so-called experts.
+If you pay for tips, then their motivation for giving advice or selling tips is money, money and more money.
+If you pay a tipster or tout cash for their picks, they win without placing a bet and you are already out of pocket before even placing a bet.
 Will you get a refund if they are wrong?
-The best way to become a better football bettor is to do the work necessary to become a handicapper.
-With seemingly unlimited access to free statistical informational about every player on every team in every league within every country, there really is very little reason why you need to guess or pay others for information about the matches and teams you wish to bet.
-Hard work, when possible, can yield rewarding results.
+Unlikely.

 How to Bet on Football

-By gaining a bettor understanding of what your betting options might be, you should gain valuable knowledge about how to bet on football.
+By gaining a better understanding of what your betting options might be, you should gain valuable knowledge about how to bet on football.
 In this day and age, you will find that most online bookmakers are able to provide a complete menu of betting markets from all over the world.
-Argentina, Brazil, Germany, Spain and the US, these are all countries with top level professional football leagues.
+Argentina, Brazil, Germany, Spain and the US, these are all countries with top-level professional football leagues.
 You can see the betting scope is not confined to the Premiere League or Champions League.

-– These are betting options developed by bookmakers to give bettors the opportunity to wager on player or individual team performance.
+Proposition Bets (Prop Bets) – These are betting options developed by bookmakers to give bettors the opportunity to wager on player or individual team performance.
 A typical prop bet might list player A at certain odds to have a certain amount of shots on goal.